- Find a Park

 The park provides numerous unsheltered picnic tables, all scattered throughout the park with the largest number located on the beach, available first come, first served.

 - Olympic Kayak Tours offers full day, half day, sunset and evening bioluminescence tours at Fort Flagler State Park.
 Your experienced guide will take you to see world renowned bird watching, ample marine life, beautiful shorelines and majestic evening sunsets.
 Tours are offered April through October.
-For tour information and reservations, contact them online, or visit them on Facebook or Instagram.
+NEW THIS YEAR - OKT now offers rentals!
+Sit-on-top kayaks and SUP boards are available for hourly and daily rentals.
+For more information and reservations, contact OKT online, or visit them on Facebook or Instagram.

 - 2 miles of beach trail

 - Interpretive trail

 - Moorage buoys (7)

 - Personal watercraft use

 Other activities & features

 - Kite flying